Disclosure: We love how our audience helps us grow. This post may contain affiliate links. Please check our disclosure policy for more information.

 There is also an abundance of shaded areas, picnic tables, a cafe and BBQ facilities to make the most of your time there.
 Toilets, showers and lockers are also available, as well as being wheelchair friendly.
 From our visits to the waterpark, each time the team have been super friendly and the facilities have been clean and tidy to use.

-Waterworld offers learn to swim programs, birthday parties, group bookings and fitness activities for all ages and abilities.
+Waterworld Adelaide offers learn-to-swim programs, birthday parties, group bookings and fitness activities for all ages and abilities.
 Keep an eye on their Facebook pages for special entry offers, as well as event nights such as ‘Dive In Movies’!

 This pop-up park seems to get bigger and better each year, with a choice of waterslides available.
 Depending on how daring you want to be, take on the Big Wedgie (no further explanation needed!) or take the little ones onto the Little Skidda, an inflatable slip ‘n’ slide experience.
 Two of the other waterslides available are the Just Right Wedgie for those aged 3 and up and the Little Wedgie, perfect for 3-5 year olds.